 One big difference between buy-to-let and residential property mortgages is that most buy-to-let products are interest-only.
 This means that you will pay the interest on the loan each month but none of the capital.

 The good news is that your monthly payments will be lower than with a domestic repayment mortgage.
 However, you won’t have paid off any of the loan at the end of the mortgage term and will need to find the funds to do so – by selling the house, arranging another loan, or from savings.

 Repayment mortgages are also available and are becoming a popular alternative.

 2. You will need a bigger deposit

-Lenders regard buy-to-let mortgages as riskier than residential property ones, so will usually ask for a larger deposit than might be required if you were buying the home to live in yourself.
+Lenders regard buy-to-let mortgages as riskier than residential property ones, so they will usually ask for a larger deposit than might be required if you were buying the home to live in yourself.
 There are more potential pitfalls with rental property – that your tenants won’t pay their rent or that you’ll face void periods.
-This means that there is a risk you won’t meet your mortgage payments and the property may be repossessed.
+This means that there is a risk you won’t meet your mortgage payments, and the property may be repossessed.

 Most lenders will expect you to find a 25% deposit for a buy-to-let mortgage.
 If you can put down 40%, you are likely to get a better rate.

 Unlike residential mortgages, lenders are less interested in your salary than the expected income from the property.
 That said, some lenders will require you to earn at least £25,000 aside from your rental income.

 To decide whether to offer you a mortgage, lenders will carry out affordability tests.
 They will use so-called interest cover ratios (ICRs) to determine how much income you are likely to make.
 ICRs look at your projected rental income alongside your mortgage payments and other costs – management fees and landlords insurance, for example.

 Most lenders will look for an ICR of 125%, meaning your rental income must be 125% of your mortgage payments.
 Some may impose higher levels, of around 145%, particularly if you are a higher rate taxpayer.